enasequence/read_docs/submit/study/interactive.rst

 if needed.
 This study will eventually be the entry point into your data, so provide a sufficiently detailed abstract that users can get a good overview of your work.
+If you will be submitting a genome assembly which includes functional annotation please see the `Locus Tag Prefixes`_ section below.

 The release date can be as much as 2 years beyond the present date, and on this day the study and its data will automatically be made public.